 Japanese spirit & mind

 In this first Samurai rulers period, some unique cultures which affect Japan today were developed.
 For example, you can find that Japanese nationality stems from Samurai spirits which developed in this Kamakura time.
-Also, modern Buddhism which Japanese nowadays have faith in was established in this period.
+Also, modern Buddhism which the Japanese nowadays have faith in was established in this period.

 Many people in the world say that Japanese people are hard workers.
 The Japanese expression “Isshou-kenmei” emphasises the Japanese spirit of hard work.
 It literally translates to “to do something very hard”.